 About The Scholarship

-Funds can be used for college application fees, supplies or costs related to the study of their chosen field.
+Funds can be used for college application fees, supplies, or costs related to the study of their chosen field.

-- Must be enrolled in a Riverside County High School
+- Must be a resident of Riverside County and be enrolled in a Riverside County High School

 - Must be enrolled in or currently applying for admittance to a Southern California healthcare program

-- Must submit a 300 word essay
+- Must submit a 300 minimum word essay

 - Must submit three letters of reference

 - Must have a weighted Grade Point Average (GPA) of 3.5 or higher

 - Must submit current unofficial/official transcripts

 Thank you to all who applied for our 2021 scholarship awards!